-IV.
-ADDITIONAL AGREEMENTS OF THEPARTIES.
+4 ADDITIONAL AGREEMENTS OF THE PARTIES.

-A. COMPENSATION
+4.1 COMPENSATION:

-- 1. COUNTY agrees to pay SCI Six hundred and fifty thousand dollars, (\$650,000.00) for Services provided pursuant to this Agreement during the period July 1, 2016 through June 30, 2017.
-This amount is for administrative and operating expenses incurred in SCI's performance of this Agreement as well as facilitating, implementing, and marketing COUNTY economic development properties to prospective new, export-based employers and for other reasonable and necessary expenses incurred in the course of SCI's performance of this Agreement. - 2.
-Properties to be marketed include the COUNTY's excess downtown properties identified in the Economic Development Plan: - a) Aerospace, Defense and Technology Business and Research Park - b) Sunset Corporate Professional Campus - c) Kino Sports Complex (Sports and Tourism) - d) Downtown primary employment centers - e) 97 East Congress Street - f) 75 East Broadway

-- g) Reposition the former Roger Road Water Reclamation Campus - h) 400 Acre parcel south of Pima County Fairgrounds - i) Pinal Air Park (MRO Facilities Expansion) - 3.
-COUNTY will provide this funding in the form of twelve (12) equal payments in the amount of Fifty Four Thousand One Hundred Sixty Six Dollars and Sixty Seven Cents, (\$54,166.67) each month following the approval of this agreement and thirty (30) days prior to the expiration of this agreement.
+- 4.1.1 COUNTY agrees to pay SCI Six Hundred and Fifty Thousand dollars, (\$650,000.00) for Services provided pursuant to this Agreement during the period July 1, 2018 through June 30, 2019.
+This amount shall be for administrative and operating expenses incurred in SCI's performance of this Agreement as well as facilitating, implementing, and marketing COUNTY economic development properties to prospective new, export-based employers and for other reasonable and necessary expenses incurred in the course of SCI's performance of this Agreement. - 4.1.2 This funding shall be provided in the form of twelve equal payments in the amount of Fifty Four Thousand One Hundred Sixty Six dollars and Sixty Seven cents, (\$54,166.67) each month following the approval of this agreement and 30 days prior to the expiration of this agreement.

-B. INVOICES
+4.2 INVOICES: